-    It's a method called "address validation," though sometimes it goes by other names (address verification, CASS processing, etc.), and it's what we do here at SmartyStreets.
-Basically, we take the info in the USPS database—and similar records kept in other countries—and offer it to you via a user-friendly interface.
+It's a method called "address validation", though sometimes it goes by other names (address verification, CASS processing, etc.), and it's what we do here at SmartyStreets.
+Basically, we take the info in the USPS database, other official databases and similar records kept in other countries, and offer it to you via a user-friendly interface.
 So if you're looking to double-check an address, you've come to the right place.

 That record is where it all starts.
 It serves as a data point that can be used as a reference, proving whether or not an address is real.

 Many address validation services stop there.
 Not SmartyStreets!
 Even though the USPS database represents the most authoritative set of addresses in the US they are still lacking something.
 That something is millions of addresses.
 Since the USPS only keeps records of places they deliver to, there are still millions of addresses in rural areas where delivery isn't offered.
 That is why SmartyStreets starts with the USPS data and then finds those millions of additional addresses by using a combination of authoritative public and private sources to give you much more.

 The act of comparing an address to the database to see if it's real is called "address validation," as mentioned above.
 It's kind of like asking a postman if he delivers mail to a particular address, except it's a lot faster.
 Using APIs and specialty programs, address validation companies compare the addresses you give them to the relevant database.
 If there's a match, the system you're using will notify you that the address is valid.
 If not, you're given a thumbs-down to let you know that the postal service doesn't deliver mail to that location.